International TravelMapsRail Travel

 Eurostar terminal at Brussels Zuid station

-There are 3 classes of travel on the Eurostar – Standard, Standard Premier and Business Premier.
-From 4 November 2024 these will be changed to a new unified class system and renamed Eurostar Standard, Eurostar Plus and Eurostar Premier.
+There are 3 classes of travel on the Eurostar – Eurostar Standard, Eurostar Plus and Eurostar Premier.

-Standard (Eurostar Standard) – effectively 2nd class with 2-2 configuration seating, food and drink can be bought at the bar coach.
+Eurostar Standard – effectively 2nd class with 2-2 configuration seating, food and drink can be bought at the bar coach.

-Business Premier (Eurostar Premier) – a full fare business product with 2-1 seating, lounge access, 3 course meal and drinks (including champagne) served plus newspapers and magazines.
+Eurostar Premier – a full fare business product with 2-1 seating, lounge access, 3 course meal and drinks (including champagne) served plus newspapers and magazines.

 eurostar standard class seats